MMX

 Nothing left to chance

-The mission of the MMX rover is the scientific exploration of the surface of the martian moon Phobos and the technological demonstration of manoeuvring in a very low gravity environment.
+The mission of the MMX rover is the scientific exploration of the surface of the Martian moon Phobos and the technological demonstration of manoeuvring in a very low gravity environment.
 In addition, the MMX mother spacecraft will use the data obtained by the rover to calibrate its instruments and for its own landing preparations.

 Over 70 technical requirements are derived from the mission objectives and environments, which directly influence the design of the structure.
 In addition, there is a large general set of rules (European Cooperation for Space Standardization; ECSS) that defines the quality control and product assurance processes as well as the standard test procedures.
 Technically, the chassis and MECSS should be able to do the following, for example: